kurt-apple/fixer-otg/README.md

 - My provided manufacturing files (gerber, drilling, BOM) are specifically for JLCPCB.
 If you want to print them at a different company you might have to output your own manufacturing files.
 Please note that there were a few minor corrections/alterations JLC made before finalizing their production file and proceeding to manufacturing.
 I am new at this - your experience may vary.
 - All but the switches are placed/assembled by JLC.
 - Receive your board(s)
-- Recommended: flash firmware and short out each key by hand to make sure the keys work
+- Recommended: flash firmware and short out each key by hand to make sure the keys work.
+- Clone or fork the firmware repo and read code/make any customizations as you wish.
+- `python fak.py compile -kb fixer-otg`
+- plug in the board while holding the BOOT key (left of usb port)
+- `python fak.py flash -kb fixer-otg`
-- Solder the mute switches to each pad
+- Solder the mute switches to each pad if you haven't done so already.
+Seal bottom of switches if you plan to epoxy (at your own risk!)
-- Flash the firmware (See dependencies section below)
 - Test it out

 # Firmware Dependencies (Arch)